Javingka/notas/notes_threejs.md

 ![Orthographic_scheme](imgs/threejs/camOr0.jpg)

 When you use the **lookAt** function, you point the camera at a specific position.
 You can also use this to make the camera follow an object around the scene.
 Since every **THREE.Mesh** object has a position that is a **THREE.Vector3** object, you can use the lookAt function to point to a specific mesh in the scene.
 All you need to do is this: **camera.lookAt(mesh.position)**.
-If you call this in the render loop, you`ll make the camera follow an object as it moves through the scene.
+If you call this in the render loop, you will make the camera follow an object as it moves through the scene.

 ### Materials